ShaneOG2/data-representation-project/README.md

 # Data Representation Project

 This repository contains my work for the Data Representation Project at ATU as part of the Higher Diploma in Computing (Data Analytics).
-I create an API that lets the users create an account and sign in.
+I created an API that lets the users create an account and sign in.
 The user can then see realtime Bitcoin prices and save notes to their account.

 # Overview

-The repos repository structure is below.
+The repository structure is below.

 - `main.py` is used to run the API while `requirements.txt` contains the modules needed to run this API.
 - `website` folder contains the bulk of the code.